-This parakeet is locally fairly common from 1,000 to 2,500m, found in humid montane forests of the subtropical and temperate zones.
-It ranges in a patchy distribution from Venezuela south through Peru.
-However, its movements within this range remain poorly understood, and it is declining in Colombia and rare and local throughout Ecuador.
-The Scarlet-fronted Parakeet is all green with a striking scarlet forecrown, extending just past the eyes, but never below them.
+Scarlet-fronted Parakeet is locally fairly common from 1000 to 2500m, in humid montane forests of the subtropical and temperate zones.
+It has a patchy distribution from Venezuela south through Peru.
+Its movements within this range remain poorly understood, however, and it is declining in Colombia, and is rare and local throughout Ecuador.
+Scarlet-fronted Parakeet is all green with a striking scarlet forecrown, extending just past the eyes, but never below them.
 The yellow eyes are surrounded by contrasting white orbital skin, and the bill is a dull horn color.
 The underparts are a slightly paler green, with the undertail and underwings a dull yellow-olive, lacking red except for the very leading edge of the wings.
 Some birds show red in the thighs as well.
-While it is found in a fairly broad range of forested habitats, preferring virgin forest but frequenting parks and orchards, the Scarlet-fronted Parakeet requires cliffs for both roosting and nesting.
+While it is found in a fairly broad range of forested habitats, preferring virgin forest but frequenting parks and orchards, Scarlet-fronted Parakeet requires cliffs for both roosting and nesting.
 This species is often found chattering in loud groups in the canopy.
-It is worth noting its similarity to Red-masked Parakeet (especially juveniles), which has more red on the crown and in the cheeks, as well as red in the underwings.
+It is worth noting its similarity (especially juveniles) to Red-masked Parakeet (Psittacara erythrogenys), which has more red on the crown and on the cheeks, as well as red on the underwings.